-Home Performance with ENERGY STAR® State Historic Preservation Requirements
+EmPower+ State Historic Preservation Requirements

-As a result of an agreement between NYSERDA and the US Department of Energy, effective September 15, 2011, Home Performance with ENERGY STAR (HPwES) projects has screened for compliance with the National Historic Preservation Act.
-In general, most HPwES projects will not be impacted; however, projects which include window and door measures, on residences greater than 50 years old, where the work will be visible from a public right of way, will require review from the New York State Historic Preservation Office (SHPO) prior to project approval.
+As a result of an agreement between NYSERDA and the US Department of Energy, effective September 15, 2011, EmPower+ projects are screened for compliance with the National Historic Preservation Act.
+In general, most EmPower+ projects will not be impacted; however, projects which include window and door measures, on residences greater than 50 years old, where the work will be visible from a public right of way, will require review from the New York State Historic Preservation Office (SHPO) prior to project approval.

-Upon submission of a project to CLEARESULT for approval, Contractors will be required to answer three screening questions related to the project:
+Upon submission of an EmPower+ project for approval, Participating Contractors will be required to answer three screening questions related to the project: